oisdk/site/drafts/lazy-group-on.markdown

 While this is $\mathcal{O}(n \log n)$, and it does group elements, it also reorders the underlying list.
+Let's fix that by tagging the incoming elements with their positions, and then using those positions to order them back into their original configuration:

 ```haskell
 groupOnOrd :: Ord k => (a -> k) -> [a] -> [(k,[a])]